truenas/middleware/docs/userguide/freenas_system.rst

     :width: 3.8in
     :height: 2.0in

-The system dataset can optionally be configured to also store the system log and the Reporting information.
-If there are lots of log entries or reporting information, moving these to the system dataset will prevent :file:`/var/` from filling up as :file:`/var/` has limited space.
+The system dataset can optionally be configured to also store the system log and :ref:`Reporting` information.
+If there are lots of log entries or reporting information, moving these to the system dataset will prevent :file:`/var/` on the device holding the operating system from filling up as :file:`/var/` has limited space.

 Use the drop-down menu to select the ZFS volume (pool) to contain the system dataset.

-To also store the system log on the system dataset, check the "Syslog" box.
+To store the system log on the system dataset, check the "Syslog" box.

-To also store the reporting information, check the "Reporting Database" box.
+To store the reporting information on the system dataset, check the "Reporting Database" box.

+If you make any changes, click the "Save" button to save them.

 If you change the pool storing the system dataset at a later time, FreeNAS® will automatically migrate the existing data in the system dataset to the new location.